 We define a standard Random Forest model pipeline to be trained and tested in the same condition for each normalization method.
 We perform 52 grouped cross validation for training and testing the models.
 We used the differential expressed genes findings from PMC9231008 to select features for the modeling (HOMER3, CD14, IFI27, ZEB2, IL18R1, DAAM2, GBP5, NKG7, PATL2, DGKH and SLAMF7).
 All classes in train and test datasets are balanced under sampling method with imblearn package (http://jmlr.org/papers/v18/16-365.html).
 All steps are applied through a scikit-learning (doi/10.5555/1953048.2078195) pipeline to compliance the best practices in machine learning (doi: 10.5555/1756006.1859921).
 We perform the analysis on 384 samples of GSE175718 (PMC9231008)

 The normalization of housekeeping genes is defined by dividing all genes in each sample by the median of housekeeping genes of the respective sample.
 TPM normalization is transformed in log10 to reduce the differences in scales between genes and to transform their distribution close to the gaussian distribution.
 Since MRN and TMM are cross-samples methods, we test two approaches to observe the data leakage impact in cross-samples normalizations.
 First, we apply the normalization for the entire dataset before splitting it into train and test.
 We name these approaches as MRN and TMM.
 Secondly, we adapt MRN and TMM to be compatible with scikit-learning pipeline and minimize the data leakage.
-In this way, the train dataset is normalized separately from the test dataset.
-Although, since these methods calculate scaling factors for each sample of the dataset, it is not possible to use the scaling factor from training to testing, since they may have different number of samples.
+In this way, the train dataset is normalized separately from the test dataset. since these methods calculate scaling factors for each sample of the dataset, it is not possible to use the scaling factor from training to testing, since they may have different number of samples.
 Therefore, we mitigate the data leakage for this method, but do not eliminate it.
 We name these normalizations as TMM_transformer and MRN_transformer.

 In Fig 5A is possible to verify that when we compare MRN and TMM to the MRN_transformer and TMM_transformer, the metric area under the ROC curve [AUC] of both are statistically lower (FDR <= 0.05) in train dataset, mitigating data leakage.
 It is possible to infer that MRN and TMM can deliver an overfitted model because of data leakage.
 Therefore, they should not be used for modeling predictors, but only in investigation of differential expressions, which data leakage is not a problem.
 Even our versions of MRN_trasnformer and TMM_trasformer should be avoided, since the cross-validation does not normalize the test dataset based on train fitting.
 Similar behavior is seen in test dataset (Fig 5B).
 The MRN_transformer AUC is statistically lower than MRN, while TMM seems be lower but without statistical support.